Tert-Butyl alcohol: Applications

 tert-Butyl alcohol is used as a solvent, ethanol denaturant, paint remover ingredient, and gasoline octane booster and oxygenate.
 It is a chemical intermediate used to produce methyl tert-butyl ether (MTBE) and ethyl tert-butyl ether (ETBE) by reaction with methanol and ethanol, respectively, and tert-butyl hydroperoxide (TBHP) by reaction with hydrogen peroxide.

 Reactions

-As a tertiary alcohol, tert-butyl alcohol is more resistant to oxidation than the other isomers of butanol.
+Unlike other isomers of butanol, tert-butyl alcohol, as a tertiary alcohol, has no hydrogen atom next to hydroxy-group, which makes it resistant to oxidation to carbonyl compounds.

 tert-Butyl alcohol is deprotonated with a strong base to give the alkoxide.
 Particularly common is potassium tert-butoxide, which is prepared by treating tert-butanol with potassium metal.